irinagetman1973/YOLO-Streamlit/README.md

 4. **Analyze Results**: Utilize the data analysis tools to interpret the models' performance and make informed decisions.

-5. **Engage with the Community**: Join discussions, share feedback, and contribute to the development of the application.
+5. **We love your feedback**: Join discussions, share feedback, and contribute to the development of the application.

 ---